On a notion of "Galois closure" for extensions of rings: The maximal rank of -closures

-Note that there is a natural $\GL_{n,K}$-action on $\mathfrak{B}_{n,K}$ and that functoriality of the $S_n$-closure shows that it extends to an action on the sheaf $\mathcal{F}_n$.
-The proof of \cite[Prop.\ 7.1]{moduli} shows that the $K$-point corresponding to $R_n$ is in the Zariski closure of the $\GL_{n,K}$-orbit of any other point.
+Note that there is a natural $\GL_{n,K}$-action on $\mathfrak{B}_{n,K}$ and that Theorem \ref{thm:functorial} shows that it extends to an action on the sheaf $\mathcal{F}_n$.
+The proof of \cite[Prop.~7.1]{moduli} shows that the $K$-point corresponding to $R_n$ is in the Zariski closure of the $\GL_{n,K}$-orbit of any other point.
 Upper semi-continuity therefore shows that the dimension of the fiber of $\mathcal{F}_n$ is maximal at the point corresponding to $R_n$, as desired.